Jayanth-reflex/llm-abliteration-quantization/quantization/README.md

 ---

-## Acknowledgements
+## 11. Acknowledgements

-Thanks to the Hugging Face team and the authors of the QLoRA paper for making these tools and research available to everyone!
+Thanks to the Hugging Face team, DataCamp, and the authors of the QLoRA paper for making these tools and research available to everyone!